Grey-faced petrel: Threats and conservation

 Grey-faced petrels have a considerably large population and range, and so are listed as least concern by the IUCN.
 Furthermore, it is listed as Not Threatened under the New Zealand Threat Classification System due to population increases.
 One of the largest threats to grey-faced petrels is at breeding grounds, where they are predated on by introduced mammals such as Norway rats.
 Unattended eggs and young/weak chicks are particularly susceptible to predation, which can impact breeding success rates at colonies.
 Furthermore, burrowing animals such as rabbits can compete and interfere with grey-faced petrel burrows, which may lead to the birds abandoning them.
 However, pest eradication projects, such as on Moutohora Island, have allowed some of these colonies to flourish.

 Town lights have been known to attract some young grey-faced petrels, possibly confusing the artificial light for bioluminescent prey.

 Relationship to humans

 In New Zealand some Māori iwi, such as Ngāti Awa and the Hauraki iwi, have customary rights to harvest grey-faced petrel chicks.
-In the middle of the 20th century, a rahui (ban) on harvesting was put in place by these iwi due to declining population numbers.
+In the middle of the 20th century, a rāhui (ban) on harvesting was put in place by these iwi due to declining population numbers.
 However, in light of population recoveries, harvesting has started to resume.
 Research has been undertaken to identify safe harvest numbers that will not harm colony populations.